PlantG3/miniC/README.md

 ```

 # Prediction
-Use the trained model for the prediction.
-The current model can be downloaded from [here](https://people.beocat.ksu.edu/~liu3zhen/models/model_final.h5)
+This step uses a trained model for the prediction.
+The current trained model can be downloaded from [here](https://people.beocat.ksu.edu/~liu3zhen/models/model_final.h5).

 ```
 h5model=<path_to_model>